 The Sempervivi biography begins with Kentucky scene stalwart Derek Price.
-He toured for years with Stellar Kin and Redfoot (Bad Apple Records), as well as Analog Apostles.
+He toured for years with Stellar Kin and Redfoot (Bad Apple Records), as well as Lexington’s Analog Apostles.
 In 2014, Price left the Apostles.
 Now, he would return focus to his own songs.
 Longtime fans noticed a more mature songwriting narrative which still hearkened his indie rock roots.
 The driven DIY artist covers every detail.
 He constantly books shows, records demos, and designs merch.
 It’s second nature.

-Biography: full band transition
+Biography: full band transition and subsequent recordings

 Critical praise for Sempervivi